zhu-jz/rodent_code/readme.txt

 VII.
 OPENING BOOK

 Since version 0.14 Rodent uses its own opening book, encoded in a rather inefficient manner.
-At startup, it reads two files: book.txt written in a human readable format, and bigbook.wtf using Rodent's own ugly format (hence the file extension).
+At startup, it reads two files: one of guide books written in a human readable format, stored in books folder, and bigbook.wtf using Rodent's own ugly format (hence the file extension).

-Rodent first looks for moves from the book.txt, and if none is found, it falls back to big main book.
+Rodent first looks for moves from the guide book, and if none is found, it falls back to big main book.

-book.txt encodes one opening in each line, and its format looks like that:
+guide books encodes one opening in each line, and its format looks like that:

 e2e4 a7a6? d2d4 b7b5 a2a4 c8b7 b1d2
 e2e4 d7d5!! e4d5 d8d5 b1c3 d8d6!